eabalestra/bbc-compiler/README.md

 ### Running Test Cases
 The repository includes multiple .ctds input files under the inputs/ directory.
-To test a specific scenario, modify the input file path in the execution command:
+To test a specific scenario, modify the input file path in the Makefile and run:
 ```bash
   make test
 ```